Get the latest updates on NC State's response to COVID-19 (coronavirus) and access resources to stay informed. Learn more here.

 Ph.D. in Public History: prepares graduates to work in a variety of public and applied history settings, including museums, parks and historic sites.

 Ph.D. in Sociology: offers an intellectually stimulating and supportive environment that prepares future teachers, researchers and professionals for careers in a variety of fields.
-The program offers six areas of specialization: sociolinguistics; food and environment; family and life course; crime, deviance and social control; inequality: class, race and gender; and work and the global economy.
+The program offers five areas of specialization: food and environment; family and life course; crime, deviance and social control; inequality: class, race and gender; and work and the global economy.

 Master of Science in Communication: provides graduate-level expertise for solving problems in modern organizations and social systems from a communication perspective.